 When a family member or loved one is unable to attend Mass on a temporary or ongoing basis, Eucharist Ministers bring Communion to them at home.
-For information contact Teresa Doyle smith at 781-878-0160.
+Contact Teresa Doyle Smith, Pastoral Associate at [email protected] or 1-871-878-0160.

 We are rightly proud of our music ministry here at Holy Family Parish.
 Led by our Music Director Mr. Bob Kirby, the music for our liturgies is phenomenal.

 10:00 AM CHOIR